JunkFood02/Seal/README.md

 - Download all videos in the playlist with one click.

+- Use embedded [aria2c](https://github.com/aria2/aria2) as external downloader for all your downloads.

 - Embed subtitles into the downloaded videos.

 - Execute custom yt-dlp commands with templates.